kencx/source/content/posts/keybinds/index.md

 From the gif, I think you can tell the design was heavily inspired by the custom `sxhkd` + `fzf` script.
-All hotkeys and their descriptions are presented into a two column table, delimited by sections (or groups) and their headers in bold.
+All hotkeys and their descriptions are presented into a two column table, separated into sections (or groups) and delimited by their headers in bold.

 The sections were inspired by awesomewm's shortcut menu and help to visually split all hotkeys by their applications/software.
 These section and section